sjeet-lab/sjeet-lab/README.md

 ### Hackerearth - Problem Setter for ML and DS
 Sep 2019 - Present

-● Responsible for Creation and testing of Machine Learning and Data Science Problems and testing them along with organising Hiring Challenges for Clients.
+● Responsible for creating and testing Machine Learning and Data Science problems along with organising Hiring Challenges for Clients.

 ### Tata Consultancy Services - Project Intern
 Jan 2019 - May 2019